HotelX Mapping

 5,X5,

-How you can see, in the same file are combined maps with 3 values and maps with 2 values.
-The rows with two values are mapped by provider.
-The files with three values are mapped by provider and hotel.
-Is possible to use only the mapping by provider hotel, in this case, your file only has rows with three values.
+As you can see, the same file combined mappings with 3 values and mappings with 2 values.
+The rows with two values are mapped by supplier.
+The files with three values are mapped by supplier and hotel.
+It’s possible to use only the mapping by supplier hotel, in this case, your file only will have rows with three values.

 What happens if you use the combined plugin (room map and room map by provider hotel)?
-In this case, all the rooms with provider hotel map will be mapped to your context (the context put in the first value of file’s name (client context)) and the room codes that don’t have provider hotel map, will be mapped with provider map code (in case that exist).
-If no map codes are found, the option can be discarded (this rule is configurable).
+In this case, all the rooms with provider hotel map will be mapped to your context (the context put in the first value of file’s name (client context)) and the room codes that don’t have provider hotel map, will be mapped with provider map code (in case that exists).
+If no map codes are found, the option can be discarded (this rule is configurable, please contact us in order to change it and discard those options.
+By default, no options will be discarted).

 Execution example